MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-liberty-to-aks-with-ha-dr.md

 ## Prerequisites

 * [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
 * Make sure you're assigned either the `Owner` role or the `Contributor` and `User Access Administrator` roles in the subscription.
-You can verify it by following steps in [List role assignments for a user or group](/azure/role-based-access-control/role-assignments-list-portal).
+You can verify the assignment by following steps in [List role assignments for a user or group](/azure/role-based-access-control/role-assignments-list-portal).
 * Prepare a local machine with Windows, Linux, or macOS installed.
 * Install and set up [Git](/devops/develop/git/install-and-set-up-git).
 * Install a Java SE implementation, version 17 or later (for example, [the Microsoft build of OpenJDK](/java/openjdk)).